Temple rallies in second half for 70-61 win at USC

 Temple was 10 of 18 from the field, including four 3-pointers as it held a 55-44 advantage with 8:45 remaining.
 De’Vondre Perry scored eight points during the run while Nate Pierre-Louis and Quinton Rose had five each.

-Rose and Justyn Hamilton scored 12 points apiece and Perry added 10 for the Owls, who are 4-0 under first-year coach Aaron McKie.
+“We were able to get pressure and take them out of rhythm.
+We started to get out in transition and get easy baskets,” McKie said.

 USC got within 66-61 with 48 seconds remaining but could not draw closer.
-Onyeka Okongwu led the Trojans (5-1) with 17 points and Ehtan Anderson added 12.
+Onyeka Okongwu led the Trojans (5-1) with 17 points and Ethan Anderson added 12.

+“We shot a low percentage (38.6%).
+We have to play better offensively, shoot the ball and move the ball,” coach Andy Enfield said.
+“No one stepped up.
+We weren’t sharp in a lot of areas.”

 Temple led by as many as nine in the first half and was up 29-22 with 3:01 remaining on Josh Pierre-Louis’ layup before the Trojans scored eight straight points.
 Isaiah Mobley’s layup with 16 seconds remaining gave USC its first lead (31-30) but the Owls would take the lead into the locker room at halftime after Pierre-Louis got a steal under the Temple basket and made a layup at the buzzer.